Running cf push sub-step commands

 Where APP-NAME is the name of your app.

-3. Locate and copy the package guid from the output of an earlier step.
+3. Locate and copy the package guid from the output of an earlier step or by using the cf packages command.
 See the following example output:

 Uploading and creating bits package for app APP-NAME in org test / space test as admin...